dkrueger06/CS-Projects/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Ansible playbooks can be used to push commands onto a group VMs simultaneously.
+Which saves valuable time, money, and brain cells.

 The playbook implements the following tasks:
-- Installs Docker
+- _Installs Docker_
-- Installs Docker's Python module
+- _Installs Docker's Python module_
-- Launches a Docker ELK container
+- _Launches a Docker ELK container_

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.